Hi, I’m John Wilkerson.

 Those formative years gave me a passion for things that light up and beep.
 These days I tend to binge on social media and Netflix.

-I’ve been married to my fantastic wife for 22 years and have 7 awesome kids, a fancy daughter-in-law, and the cutest grandson on the planet.
+I’ve been married to my fantastic wife for 25 years and have 7 awesome kids, a fancy daughter-in-law, a geeky son-in-law, and the cutest grandsons on the planet.

 Mostly I just got in the way and distracted them from their learning.
 That’s what dads are supposed to do, right?